reptile18/Workout-Tracker/README.md

 ## Usage

+The dashboard on the home page displays information related to the Last Workout.
+Users can either create a new workout by clicking the New Workout button, or click Add Exercise to add an existing exercise to the last workout.

+# Tests

 After running the application and visiting the url, there should be a popup prompting you to create a workout if one doesn't exist.
 Select New Workout.

 After selecting resistance or cardio, override the defaults for the exercise details, click Add Exercise.